Thalhammer/jwt-cpp/docs/getting-started.md

 target_link_libraries(my_app PRIVATE jwt-cpp::jwt-cpp)
 ```

-Lastly, you can use `add_subdirectory` is untested but should work.
+Lastly, you can use `add_subdirectory`, this is untested but should work.